ERAP Overview

 The ERAP exists outside of the BC Emergency Management System (BCEMS) but is intended as an enhancement to existing emergency management plans and roles.
 As such, this plan has been developed in connection with the Regional District of Kootenay Boundary Emergency Management Program (RDKB EMP) to find areas of coordination and collaboration for the increased resilience of the Trail and Region communities.

 Within the Trail area, the Regional District of Kootenay Boundary is the entity responsible for emergency management.
 The ERAP is intended to be a companion plan to existing RDKB emergency response plans.
 The RDKB Emergency Program is primarily charged with keeping people safe and preventing property damage as primary goals.
-The development of this ERAP as a helpful dependent plan to the RDKB emergency program materials to ensure that the needs of the Greater Trail business community are addressed in times of crisis in tandem with other emergency management activities that may not be underway in parallel processes.
+The development of this ERAP as a helpful dependent plan to the RDKB emergency program materials to ensure that the needs of the South Kootenay business community are addressed in times of crisis in tandem with other emergency management activities that may not be underway in parallel processes.

 The ERAP operates as a bridge between existing economic development and emergency management plans, filling in the gaps of economic resilience that may exist between them.
 For the purposes of this plan, the additional plans reviewed and considered include: